yt-project/yt/doc/source/installing.rst

 Conda-based installs (``INST_YT_SOURCE=0``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this case you can either install one of the nightly conda builds (see :ref:`nightly-conda-builds`), or you can follow the instructions above to build yt from source under conda (see
+In this case you can follow the instructions above to build yt from source under conda (see :ref:`conda-source-build`).
-:ref:`conda-source-build`).

 Source-based installs (``INST_YT_SOURCE=1``)